koogunmo/nessa/README.md

 ### Specials / Miniseries

 We need to create expressions for miniseries.

 ## Acknowledgments

 NodeTV utilises the following third-party data sources:

-- [TVShowsApp](http://tvshowsapp.com): If you like *our* software, please donate to *them* so they can keep up their fantastic work (and providing us with data)
+- [TVShowsApp](http://tvshowsapp.com): Show list and RSS feeds
-- [The TVDB](http://thetvdb.com): Show information, Episodes, and artwork
+- [Trakt.tv](http://trakt.tv): Show information, artwork and social functions

 ## Licence

 This software is distributed under a Modified BSD License.
 Please see LICENCE.txt for full details

 ## Disclaimer

 The authors of this software not condone, or approve of the illegal downloading and/or sharing of copyrighted material.
 You, the end user, are solely responsible for any legal actions against you that may occur as a result of using this software.

+## Windows Users

+There's no specific reason why NodeTV won't work on your system, but we just don't have the means to test it.

+You'll need to install [Transmission-QT](http://sourceforge.net/projects/trqtw/)